Where can I buy Sis Boom Fabrics?

 Where can I buy Sis Boom Products handmade by Jennifer?

-Here at Sis Boom we have two shows a year that will always be announced on our blog and in email blasts (be sure to sign up for our newsletter!).
-We find that early December and Spring are the best time for our shows.
+Here at Sis Boom we have one show a year that will always be announced on our blog and in email blasts (be sure to sign up for our newsletter!).
+We find that early December is the best time for our show.
 We give at least 2 months advance notice so you will have time to plan your visit to the homestead.
 This is really the best way to buy our one of a kind products.
-With our new website we hope to offer one of a kind Items every so often…. so be watching!
+Additionally, Jennifer sells handmade goods in her website shop.

 What are you currently working on?

 The blog is our best means of communication.
-I typically post daily and tell you what’s going on in my world and what my most current projects are!
+We typically post a few times a week and tell you what’s going on in my world and what my most current projects are!

 Where can I show Jennifer what I’ve done with her fabrics?

-Jennifer always loves to see what you are creating with her fabrics and encourages you to add your photos to the Sis Boom Sightings Flickr page!
+Jennifer always loves to see what you are creating with her fabrics and encourages you to add your photos and/or tag us on Facebook and Instagram!

 Keep surprising us with your ingenuity!